|Frequently Asked Questions: Code Enforcement

 How do I know if I have a violation on my Property?

 Another tool available is a door hanger, referred to as a “Sorry I Missed You.”
 This door hanger is used when an investigation is required and the violation or problem may not be clearly visible to the Inspector.
 The Inspector describes the possible problem on the door hanger.
-Additional, the Inspector’s name and phone number will be listed with a request that you call within a specified time.
-Because the violation is not clearly visible, and a complaint has been filed, the Inspector needs some method of letting the resident know that a possible violation may be on the property.
-Many times, just talking with the resident will resolve the complaint.
+Additionally, the Inspector’s name and phone number will be listed with a request that you call within a specified time.
+Because the violation may not be clearly visible, and a complaint has been filed, the Code Inspector needs some method of letting the resident know that a possible violation may be on the property.

 What happens if I have a violation?